JuliaTesting/ReTest.jl/README.md

    exists in the Julia repository to implement regex-filtering for `Test.@testset`.

-The exported `InlineTest.@testset` macro can be used as a direct replacement for `Test.@testset`, and `runtests()` has to be called for the tests to be executed.
+The exported `ReTest.@testset` macro can be used as a direct replacement for `Test.@testset`, and `runtests()` has to be called for the tests to be executed.
 See the docstrings (reproduced below) for more details.
-Moreover, `InlineTest` re-exports (almost) all exported symbols from `Test`, so there should not be any need to import `Test` together with `InlineTest`.
+Moreover, `ReTest` re-exports (almost) all exported symbols from `Test`, so there should not be any need to import `Test` together with `ReTest`.

 ### `runtests` docstring